xealits/TopTaus/Readme.txt

 CHANGELOG for major updates:
+2013-09-04: Towards the frozen format for publication
+	    Empowered FitVar class for supporting fancy plot names
 2013-08-31: Categorization per-btag-multiplicity for datacards
 2013-08-30: Improved things for freezing.
 	    Correted bug in jes/jer/met systematics shapes